leehblue/texpander/README.md

 - Type in `sig66` and hit Enter (or click "OK")
 - The contents of `~/.texpander/sig66.txt` is pasted into your document

 If I'm not in a web browser I'm in the terminal working in Vim.
 I've got some texpander files that I use in Vim.
-The terminal works a little differently from other GUI apps in that you have to type `ctrl+space+v` to paste stuff.
+The terminal works a little differently from other GUI apps in that you have to type `ctrl+shift+v` to paste stuff.
 In texpander.sh there is a check to see if the active window is a terminal.
-If so, it will paste using `ctrl+space+v` if not then it will paste normally as `ctrl+v`
+If so, it will paste using `ctrl+shift+v` if not then it will paste normally as `ctrl+v`

 ## Contributing